MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/create-an-action.md

 ## Pubishing

 I am not familiar with how to get an action on the marketplace.
+Read this [doc](https://docs.github.com/en/actions/creating-actions/publishing-actions-in-github-marketplace).

 But you can use any action repo including your own in a workflow if it exists on GitHub.